mrsilver76/listporter/README.md

 ### Does this overwrite existing playlists in Plex?
 Only if their content has changed.
 The tool compares the track list in your M3U file with the existing Plex playlist.
 If they differ, it clears the Plex playlist and re-imports the correct tracks.
 If they are identical, it skips the update.

-### How do I handle mismatched paths between the source and Plex server?
-You can use the `--find` and `--replace` options to rewrite the file paths in your playlist to match what Plex expects.
-For example, if your M3U uses `D:\Music` and Plex expects `\\server\Music`, use `--find "D:\Music" --replace "\\server\Music"`

-Also use `--unix` or `--windows` if Plex uses forward or backslashes differently than your M3U file.

 ### I'm using `--windows` or `--unix`.
 Why isn't `--find` matching?
 The `--windows` and `--unix` options change all slashes in the song paths before the `--find` and `--replace` logic runs.
 This means that if your `--find` string uses the original slash style (e.g., backslashes on Windows), it won’t match the transformed path.